celo-org/celo-monorepo/SETUP.md

 brew install yarn
 ```

-### Install Rust
+### Optional: Install Rust

 We use Rust to build the [bls-zexe](https://github.com/celo-org/bls-zexe) repo, which Geth depends on.
+If you only use the monorepo, you probably don't need this.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh